 "You can take a high-fiber fruit like a banana or an apple and add a little peanut or almond butter for heart-healthy, high-fiber, healthy-fat benefits packed with vitamins, minerals, and antioxidants," says Hultin.
-In particular, apples are an excellent source of bioactive polyphenols and soluble fiber, linked to cardiovascular health.
+In particular, apples are an excellent source of bioactive polyphenols4 and soluble fiber, linked to cardiovascular health5.
 Need an apple breakfast idea?
 Give this nutrient-rich granola recipe a try, which also has bonus protein.

 Are you looking for a crispy, nutrient-dense option to satisfy your crunchy cravings?
 Kale might be the answer!
-In fact, one study found that eating kale regularly significantly improved participants' coronary artery risk factors (likely in part due to its anti-inflammatory properties).
+In fact, one study found that eating kale regularly significantly improved participants' coronary artery risk factors10 (likely in part due to its anti-inflammatory properties).
 This dark leafy green is a nutritional powerhouse with endless flavorful possibilities: from a spicy dip to a marinated slaw recipe—it's hard to go wrong.

 Rice cakes are made by heating rice grains and puffing them together into cookie-shaped patties.
 By themselves, rice cakes aren't the most nutrient-rich option, but they are a versatile vehicle for heart-healthy toppings.
 Try putting a few avocado slices or a spoonful of almond butter on top for a nourishing treat.

 "Foods like nuts and seeds contain fiber, omega-3s, and antioxidants, so snacking on a trail mix or a handful of nuts can be very heart-healthy," says Hultin—and we couldn't agree more.
 Reach for a handful of pistachios, almonds, walnuts, macadamias, cashews, or even a spoonful of nut butter—the options are endless for this simple snack packed with heart-healthy fats.